nicolastonon/EFTSimPheno/README.md

 *[VALIDATED UNDER CMSSW_9_4_12]*

 With FastSim, several production steps can be chained together, and a simplified detector simulation is used.

+:information_source: NB : trigger collections are not used with FastSim and should not be read.*

 * Step 1 [GEN,SIM,DIGI]